Retrieves a string from the specified section in an initialization file.

 If either lpAppName or lpKeyName is NULL and the supplied destination buffer is too small to hold all the strings, the last string is truncated and followed by two null characters.
 In this case, the return value is equal to nSize minus two.

-In the event the initialization file specified by lpFileName is not found, or contains invalid values, this function will set errorno with a value of '0x2' (File Not Found).
+In the event the initialization file specified by lpFileName is not found, or contains invalid values, calling GetLastError will return '0x2' (File Not Found).
 To retrieve extended error information, call GetLastError.

 The GetPrivateProfileString function searches the specified initialization file for a key that matches the name specified by the lpKeyName parameter under the section heading specified by the lpAppName parameter.
 If it finds the key, the function copies the corresponding string to the buffer.
 If the key does not exist, the function copies the default character string specified by the lpDefault parameter.
 A section in the initialization file must have the following form: